pubcontrib/snrub-showcase/tip-calculator/README.md

 ## Running

-If you'd like to run the program directly, you can invoke the `snrub` program directly with the entry script and number as arguments.
+To run the program you must invoke the `snrub` program directly with the entry script and a map of arguments.

     snrub -f app.txt '{"bill" #15000# "tip" #20# "scale" #2#}'